stumpapp/stump/apps/docs/src/pages/guides/jobs.md

 With Stump, you can queue various types of jobs that do a variety of things in the background.
 For all jobs available, you can expect:

-- live, visual progress updates
+- Live, visual progress updates
-- accessible logging and reporting, including after job completion
+- Accessible logging and reporting
-- super speed!
+- Persisted job history

 ## Library scans